 6.1.8 Awards Board

-18.104.22.168 Faculties should operate one awards board for undergraduate programmes and one for taught postgraduate programmes, per division, convened by the Subject Chief Examiner(s).
-Where the size of Division renders one meeting impracticable it is permissible for the faculty to hold subject level awards boards.
+184.108.40.206 Faculties should operate one Awards Board for undergraduate programmes and one for taught postgraduate programmes, per division (or equivalent), convened by the Subject Chief Examiner(s).
+Where the size of division (or equivalent) renders one meeting impracticable it is permissible for the faculty to hold subject level awards boards.

-22.214.171.124 Where a faculty considers that subject-level awards boards are required, this should be notified to Academic Registry in advance of any meetings of such boards taking place.
+220.127.116.11 Where a faculty considers that subject-level Awards Boards are required, this should be notified to Academic Registry in advance of any meetings of such boards taking place.

-126.96.36.199 Awards boards should meet once per year in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant module boards are completed and awards algorithms have been run; and in time to meet the deadline specified by Academic Registry for the return of award recommendations.
-The dates for the current academic year can be found here.
+18.104.22.168 Awards Boards should meet once per year in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant Module Boards are completed and awards algorithms have been run; and in time to meet the deadline specified by Academic Registry for the return of award recommendations.

 (i) A Subject Chief Examiner as Chair